 Father: Henry Keenan, born 1808, died at Glenone on 24 December 1881, Glenone, County Derry, Northern Ireland.
 Henry had a brother named John.
 Letters of Administration of Henry's estate were granted on 18 April 1882 to his brother, John.
 Henry's occupation is shown as "Labourer", and his "Effects" were valued at 112 pounds 4 shillings.
 (Elsewhere I have seen John recorded as the "sole beneficiary", but this is probably wrong.)
 In addition to having a brother John, Henry appears to have had a brother James and a sister Jane.
 (Source: Griffith's Valuation carried out in Ireland between 1848 and 1864 - search at http://www.failteromhat.com/griffiths.php)

 Father and Mother were married: +/- 1834

-Great grandfather: Anita says that Henry John's great-grandfather was Henry Keenan, a Catholic, died 1830, Kilrea, County Armagh, Ireland.
+Great grandfather: Anita Arnold says that Henry John's great-grandfather was Henry Keenan, a Catholic, died 1830, Kilrea, County Armagh, Ireland.
 However, this information appears to me to be doubtful.
 There are two towns named Kilrea: one is in County Armagh and the other in County Derry (or Londonderry).
-My branch of the family resided near Kilrea in County Derry, and were Protestants/Presbyterians.
+My branch of the family resided near Kilrea in County Derry, not in County Armagh, and were Protestants/Presbyterians.

 This copy extract was emailed to me by Bevan Stone on 16/11/2012.
 It shows that Henry John Keenan, died on 22 June 1889 at the age of 47 and was buried in the Prostestant section of the graveyard at the Gladesville (NSW) hospital, grave number 1089.
 This grave and nearly all the others at the hospital can no longer be located.